esx-framework/esx_core/README.md

 # es_extended

 es_extended is a roleplay framework for FiveM.
-ESX is short for EssentialMode Extended.
 The to-go framework for creating an economy based roleplay server on FiveM and most popular on the platform, too!

 Featuring many extra resources to fit roleplaying servers, here's a taste of what's available: